 Meet Our Members

-Beginning in February 2026, Mary Lemma has been writing Meet a Member profiles on a member for each monthly newsletter.
+Mary Lemma interviews a PAG member each month for a Meet a Member profile that is then featured in our newsletter.
 Here's your chance to catch up on past member profiles!

 Leslie Scott | PAG Co-Secretary and former President